Konnektid/konnektid-js-utils/README.md

 These utilities functions are used to check if values are of a certain types.

+### isGiven(value: any): Boolean
+Returns true id the value is given.
+A not given value is undefined, null or empty string.

 ### isString(value: any): Boolean
-Returns true if the value is a string
+Returns true if the value is a string.

 ### isEmail(value: String): Boolean
-Returns true if the value is valid email string
+Returns true if the value is valid email string.